Normal day at work ends with a bang

 Warrant Officer Class Two (WO2) Kyle Johnson arrived at work on June 26 expecting a routine day.

-CAPTIONAn unexploded World War 2-era Japanese bomb disposed of by the ADF’s North Queensland Joint Explosive Ordnance Support team after it was unearthed at the Stokes Hill Waterfront Precinct in Darwin.
+CAPTIONAn unexploded World War II-era Japanese bomb that was later disposed of by the ADF’s North Queensland Joint Explosive Ordnance Support team after it was unearthed at the Stokes Hill Waterfront Precinct in Darwin.
 Story by Bob Zhang.

 After a phone call from Northern Territory Police later that afternoon, however, his team members were on their way to Stokes Hill waterfront precinct in Darwin to dispose of a World War 2-era Japanese bomb.